20538 - PREDICTIVE ANALYTICS FOR DATA DRIVEN DECISIONS MAKING

 Go to class group/s: 31

-The goal of the course is to improve the student's skills to manage and to take advantages of the huge availability of data nowadays produced by a great variety of sources.
+The course provides an overview of the integration and analysis process of structured and unstructured data (Big Data), focusing on the most important applications of predictive analytics in managerial issues.
 The contents of the course covers both technical aspects of data analytics and more interpretation related topics (how to translate the analytical outputs into meaningful business insights).

 - Applications and real cases using open-source software (KNIME and R) in the following areas: internet of things, social & web content analysis, customer relationship management, fraud detection and operations.

-it will be based both on a group assignment (to be developed during the course and submitted before the end of the lessons; 40% of the final grade) and on an individual final exam in the computer lab (60% of the final grade), proposed in a reduced version compared to the full not-attending exam.
+It is based both on a group assignment (to be developed during the course and submitted before the end of the lessons; 50% of the final grade) and on an individual final written exam (50% of the final grade), proposed in a reduced version compared to the full not-attending exam.